Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

-Already in Proposition 2, a given line segment $BC$ is to be moved to coincide with a given point $A$, and one of the steps is to use Proposition 1 to form an equilateral triangle
-$\Delta ABD$ from line $AB$.
+Already in Proposition 2, a given line segment $BC$ is to be moved to coincide with a given point $A$, and one of the steps is to use Proposition 1 to form an equilateral triangle $\Delta ABD$ from line $AB$.

+Not only are the constructions composable, but the *proofs* also compose.
+Proposition 2 will be able to rely on all the properties of the equilateral triangle that was shown in Proposition 1.

 ### Constructive geometry and computer programs